rundis/LightTable-Groovy/README.md

+# !
+NO LONGER MAINTAINED !
+This plugin doesn't work with the latest versions of Light Table and Groovy.
+If anyone would like to take over maintenance, feel free to get in touch.
+Alternatively I'm happy to receive pull requests bringing the plugin up to date.

 ## Groovy plugin for Light Table
 This plugin aims to provide [Groovy](http://groovy.codehaus.org/) support for the [Light Table](http://www.lighttable.com) IDE.
 At the moment it is quite rudementary.
 The short term plan is to grow it into a feasible groovy console/groovy shell alternative with some unique features enabled by the Light Table platform.
 A long term plan would be to slowly grow it into a feasible Groovy IDE alternative.